ashish-augustine/iOS-Swift-UIKit-MVVM-MovieCollections/README.md

 # Movie Collections

 This app shows a collections of TV streaming and other movies.
 Movie app written in Swift & UIKit.
-App built using the MVVM architecture and 100% programmatic UI (No Storyboard). + NSDiffableDataSourceSnapshot, UICollectionViewDiffableDataSource
+App built using the MVVM architecture and programmatic UI .

 ### Screen Shots
 ![Group1X](https://user-images.githubusercontent.com/64474454/146820234-84c70414-719a-4471-9513-8cc813a14bbe.png)